BuildACell/liposome-kit/txtl-liposome_water-in-oil.md

       particles from contaminating the POPC/Cholesterol/Lyss-Rhod-PE
       as it evaporates.

-4. Move vials to vacuum chamber and vacuum for an additional 2 hours..
+4. Move vials to vacuum chamber and vacuum for an additional 2 hours.

 5. Store in -20 degC.